roaib43/leadconnectRoaib/README.md

 This is the complete source code for running the testscripts via Appium

 Project Structure:
- - app (directory):
-    - Contains the app to be tested
  - config (directory):
     - config.json - this file contains most the configs for the project such as desiredCapabilities for Appiun, Appium server Path, App Credentials.
     - locators.json - this file contains most of the UI Locators for navigation, so that is easy to maintain